nikhiljose7/captionToImage/README.md

 The repository is organized as follows:

 * `app.py`: The main Streamlit application file for the frontend user interface.
-* `caption_to_image_Backend.ipynb`: A Jupyter notebook that sets up and runs the FastAPI backend server for image generation.
+* `backend.py`: The FastAPI backend server for image generation.
 * `image_training_caption.ipynb`: A Jupyter notebook detailing the process of fine-tuning the Stable Diffusion model using LoRA.
 * `requirements.txt`: A file listing the Python dependencies for the frontend application.